mysociety/popit.poplus.org/docs/install.md

 1. To set up a new Popit instance, go to [http://www.127.0.0.1.xip.io:3000/instances/new](http://www.127.0.0.1.xip.io:3000/instances/new)
 2. To get the email confirmation link, go to [http://www.127.0.0.1.xip.io:3000/_dev](http://www.127.0.0.1.xip.io:3000/_dev) and click the "Last email sent" link.

-After confirmation, you should be able to see your new empty instance at `http://<instance>.127.0.0.1.xip.io:3000`
+After confirmation, you should be able to see your new empty instance at `http://<instance>.127.0.0.1.xip.io:3000`.

+### 8. Running tests

+To run PopIt's test suite use the following:

+    make test

+This will run jshint, which performs a syntax check and also runs the unit tests.

 ## Appendix